-The scientific name of the yellow-eyed penguin is Megadyptes antipodes,which means a big diver from the southern lands (mega = big, dyptes = diver, antipodes = southern lands).
+The scientific name of the yellow-eyed penguin is Megadyptes antipodes which means big diver from the southern lands (mega = big, dyptes = diver, antipodes = southern lands).

 That’s not the only thing that makes this a most unusual penguin.
-Yellow-eyed penguins are the least social of all penguins.
-Very shy, they prefer to nest often well away and always out of sight of their neighbours.
+Hoiho are not as social as other penguins.
+Very shy, they prefer to nest often well away and out of sight of their neighbours.